miguelrferreiraf/miguelrferreiraf/README.md

 - 📊 Machine learning, IA and it's implications 📉
 - ➗ Mathematics for machine learning and data science
 - 📚 Philosophy, history and why world is what it is 📖
-- 🏊‍ Swimming, chess (not specifically wel played 😆)
+- 🏊‍ Swimming, chess (not specifically well played 😆)
 - 🌎 Nature and how it define us at all ☀️🌊